PufferFinance/PufferPool/docs/PufferProtocol.md

 *Requirements*
 * The Guardians must have provided valid signatures in order to provision this node
 * The PufferPool contract must have enough ETH to fulfill this request
+* The `numberOfMonths` to provision the node for, provided within the calldata, must be a valid number

 #### `extendCommitment`